Policy Framework

 Unrepresented Units

 University Units with no designated Policy Liaison may designate any full-time staff member responsible for Policy management to work with the Office of Ethics and Policy.
-The Office of Ethics and Policy and PRC must facilitate and assist these Units as needed to ensure access to the Policy process and coordination with University Policy activities.
+The Office of Ethics and Policy and PRC must facilitate and assist these Units as needed to ensure access to the Policy Management process and coordination with University Policy activities.

-Executive Policy Approval Committee
+Executive Policy Approval Committee (EPAC)

 Membership